 Mental disorders like depression and anxiety bring pain to the patient goes beyond the physical level.
 They suck joy and motivation out of an individual, and that’s enough to ruin their lives and careers.
 To feel cheerful again, some resort to taking antidepressants more often than what the physician prescribed and eventually commit substance abuse.

-Professionals and homemakers alike are prone to acquiring pressure on a daily basis.
+Professionals and homemakers alike are prone to acquiring stress on a daily basis.
 Instead of meditating or distracting themselves with inoffensive activities, however, many choose to smoke or drink to relieve stress.
-Smoking and drinking can quickly develop into an addiction if you don’t watch yourself.
+This can quickly develop into an addiction if you don’t watch yourself.

 For a person who often receives a lot of pressure to do their best in their respective industry, drugs are a much-needed form of distraction.
 It allows them to tune everything and everyone out and just be in their world for a bit.